Lamar County License Hearing Guide

 Possible Outcomes

-- Suspension Overturned: You successfully challenge the DPS's evidence, and your license suspension is lifted.
+- Suspension Overturned: You successfully challenge the DPS's evidence, and your license is not suspended.

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or occupational license (see below).
+- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or occupational license, allowing you to drive under specific circumstances (see below).

 Hardship/Restricted License in Texas

-- IID Requirement: The judge may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of the occupational license, even for a first offense.
+- You may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of the ODL, especially if your license was suspended for refusing a breath/blood test.

 Getting Your License Back